This summer, let's preserve our oceans!

 Mass tourism, the scourge of the oceans

-The waste path
+The path of waste

-The pollution of the seas and oceans is partly explained by the fact that household waste is still too poorly collected or recycled, and sometimes even too often abandoned in nature.
-Swept away by the wind and rain, the rubbish – most of the time plastic – ends up in the sewers, then in the rivers.
-Carried away by the currents, they then end their journey in the seas and oceans.
-Conclusion, when a cigarette butt is thrown into the street, there is a good chance that it will find itself floating in the Atlantic Ocean some time later.
-And once in the oceans, it is very difficult, if not almost impossible, to clean up this waste.
-Remaining for a while on the surface of the water, the pieces of plastic end up fragmenting – under the effect of wind, waves and the sun – into microparticles invisible to the naked eye.
+The pollution of the seas and oceans is partly explained by the fact that household waste is still poorly collected or recycled, and sometimes even too often abandoned in nature.
+Swept away by the wind and rain, the waste—mostly plastic—ends up in the sewers, then in rivers and streams.
+Carried away by the currents, it then ends its journey in the seas and oceans.

 Plastic: less is more